jylisadoney/intro-excel-2/3-record.md

 * In the `Store macro in` drop-down, select `Personal Macro Workbook`
   * This makes the `macro` available to use across all Excel workbooks
 * Enter a description
-  * Example: Macro to insert a blank column and format adjacent column using the PROPER function
+  * Example: Macro to insert the PROPER function in a whole column
 * Click OK to start recording

 Now we can record the `ProperFunctionMacro` action: